 - Encourage additional feedback by asking staff for any suggestions or comments for ways to improve future meetings

-- Follow up in email any relevant points or actions, if required.
-If meeting notes where taken ensure that these are shared with the team
+- Follow up by email any relevant points or actions, if required.
+If meeting notes were taken, ensure these are shared with the team